golangci/golangci-lint-action/README.md

 (optional)

-When using `only-new-issues` option, the GitHub API is used, so a token is required.
+When using the `only-new-issues` option, the GitHub API is used, so a token is required.

 By default, it uses the `github.token` from the action.